Dried dehydrated meat (jerky) has traditionally been made by drying meat at low temperatures (140°F – 170°F) for a long

 Setting The Dehydrator Temperature

-Determine the true temperature of the dehydrator when it is turned on, but while empty.
+Determine and verify the true actual operating temperature of the dehydrator when it’s turned on, but while empty.

-Do not rely on the dehydrator’s temperature control settings.
+Do not necessarily rely on the dehydrator’s temperature control setting until verified with an accurate thermometer.

 – For an oven or a horizontal air‐flow dehydrator, place the thermometer inside the unit and close the door.